 Medicare, Medicaid and most private insurers cover our hospice services, including medication, medical equipment and supplies, oxygen therapy and respite care.

-Cleveland Clinic Hospice at Home serves patients in Cuyahoga, Geauga, Lake, Lorain, Medina, Portage and Summit counties.
+Cleveland Clinic Hospice serves patients in Cuyahoga, Geauga, Lake, Lorain, Medina, Portage, Stark, Summit and Wayne counties.

-Cleveland Clinic Hospice at Home believes no one facing a life-limiting illness needs to walk alone: volunteers are needed to provide comfort and support to patients and their loved ones.
-Volunteer opportunities include:
+Cleveland Clinic Hospice believes no one facing a life-limiting illness needs to walk alone: volunteers are needed to provide comfort and support to patients and their loved ones.

 We serve patients in their homes, skilled nursing facilities and assisted living complexes.